First Congolese Republic

-The Republic of the Congo (République du Congo), formerly the Belgian Congo and now called the Democratic Republic of the Congo, was a state in Central Africa that gained independence in 1960 and continued until its name was changed to Zaire in 1971.
+The Republic of the Congo (République du Congo) or First Congolese Republic, formerly the Belgian Congo and now called the Democratic Republic of the Congo, was a state in Central Africa that gained independence in 1960 and continued until a 1965 coup d'état by General Joseph Mobutu.

 The country had been a colony of Belgium since 1908 and was granted independence in 1960 as a result of pressure from the Congolese nationalist movement led by Patrice Lumumba.
 Almost immediately after independence, the country was plunged into the Congo Crisis, a series of civil wars and secessionist conflicts, notably with the break-away State of Katanga, which lasted until 1965.
-The democratic government of Lumumba was overthrown in an army coup led by Joseph-Désiré Mobutu and Lumumba was killed by Katangan forces in 1961.
+The democratic government of Lumumba was overthrown in an army coup led by Joseph-Désiré Mobutu (later known as Mobutu Sese Seko) and Lumumba was killed by Katangan forces in 1961.
 A UN peace-keeping mission operated in the country from 1960 to 1964 during which a multi-national force of 20,000 troops was deployed.
-In 1965 Mobutu seized absolute power in a second coup and changed the country's name to Zaire in 1971.
-Mobutu remained in power until he was overthrown in 1997.
+In 1965 Mobutu seized absolute power in a second coup, changing the country's name to Zaire in 1971.

 Name

 From 1960 to 1966, the country was also known as Congo-Léopoldville (after its capital) to distinguish it from its northwestern neighbor, which is also called the Republic of the Congo, alternatively known as Congo-Brazzaville.
 In 1964, the state's official name was changed to the Democratic Republic of the Congo, but the two countries continued to be distinguished by their capitals; with the renaming of Léopoldville as Kinshasa in 1966, it also became known as Congo-Kinshasa.
-After Joseph Désiré Mobutu, commander-in-chief of the national army, seized control of the government in 1965, the Democratic Republic of the Congo became the Republic of Zaire in 1971; but it was reverted back to the Democratic Republic of the Congo in 1997.
-The period between 1960 and 1964 is referred to as the First Congolese Republic.
+After Joseph Désiré Mobutu, commander-in-chief of the national army, seized control of the government in 1965, the Democratic Republic of the Congo became the Republic of Zaire in 1971; but it was reverted to the Democratic Republic of the Congo in 1997.
+The period between 1960 and 1965 is referred to as the First Congolese Republic.